vallejoj/WorkshopTemplate/README.md

 - To log issues and view the Lab Guide source, go to the [github oracle](https://github.com/oracle) repository.

 - Visit the [Workshop Interactive Lab Guide](http://launch.oracle.com/) for a visual overview of the workshop content.

-## Low Code Application Development

-This Oracle Public Cloud Low Code Application Development workshop will walk you through the creation of a web and mobile application, during which you will create and customize an application with visual development tools.

 ## Workshop Details